nvnprogram/uam-nvn/README.md

   -v, --version         Displays version information
 ```

+## Differences from original uam:

-`--nvnctrl` is the path of the output NVN shader control file, and `--nvngpu` is the path of the output program file (with the nvn header and ready for use)
+- Build nvn shader control + program bins, `--nvnctrl` is the path of the output NVN shader control file, and `--nvngpu` is the path of the output program file (with the nvn header and ready for use)

-`epicsh` format is basically just nvn shader and control in one file, for convenience.
+- Build nvn shader control + program in one file, `epicsh` format is basically just nvn shader and control in one file, for convenience.
+- If you want to compile your shaders you previously were compiling with glslc without changing anything, use the `--glslcbinds` flag and you will not have to modify them(the uniform ids in deko3d shaders are offset by -1 from glslc ids).
+This is equivalent to adding `+1` to all binding ids in the original glsl code.
+- Fixed scheduler, which was causing graphical issues that looked similar to z fighting.

+`epicsh` format:
 ```
 u64 codeSize;
 (code data)